information technology services

 then follow instructions.

 We use "Environment Modules" to keep the environment clean.
 For application software, there will be a module to load before you can use the software.
 The module will set all paths and environment variables necessary to use the software.
 Environment Modules are simple to use.
-For example, to use the software called glide, first load the glide module by typing:
+For example, to use the software called matlab, first load the matlab module by typing:

 If you use a module frequently, you can add the module to the existing "module load" command in your .tcshrc or your .bash_profile, depending on which shell you are using.The default shell is the tcsh.